Links

 Administration> Participatory budgets

-We can create a Participatory Budget process from this section by clicking on the “create budget” button at the top right.
+We can create a Participatory Budget process from this section by clicking on the “Create new budget” button at the top right.

-The first thing we have to configure is if our budget is going to be divided into different items (A budget for each neighbourhood or area) or if it will have a single item for the entire city.
+The first thing we have to configure is if our budget is going to be divided into different items (e.g. a budget for each neighbourhood or area) or if it will have a single item for the entire city or region.

-In the image above, "Districts project" would be a "Group" and each of the districts would be a "Part" of the budgets.
+In the image above, "City projects" and "Districts project" both are a "Group" and each of the four districts would be a "Headings".

-Later we will configure the different Phases of our budget.
+Once we added and customized the "Headings", we will configure the different "Phases" of our budget.
 The process can include the following phases (all optional):

 • Information.
-To publish the basic information about the process before the participation phase begins.
+Publishing the basic information about the process before the participation phase begins.

 • Accepting projects.
 Citizens can submit budget spending projects.

 • Reviewing projects.
 During this phase, it is no longer possible to present projects, but they cannot be supported or voted for yet.
-It is a useful phase so that all users can see their published projects, and any errors that exist are detected and corrected.
+It is a useful phase so that all users can see their published projects, and any errors that exist can be detected and corrected.

 • Selecting projects.
-This phase allows users to support projects.
-It is common to receive more projects than the ones that can be evaluated in the next phase, so this phase allows prioritizing which ones should be evaluated because they have more support.
+This phase allows users to support projects and prioritize them for evaluation in the next phase.
+It is common to receive more projects than the ones that can plausibly be evaluated by the number of active participants.

-• Project evaluation.
-During the evaluation period, the projects can be evaluated by the institution.
-This evaluation makes it possible to mark the projects as viable or unfeasible, and in the first case also assign a cost to them.
-The evaluated viable projects can proceed to the voting phase.
-This phase is carried out from the evaluation interface (Ver 3.3)
+• Evaluating projects.
+During the evaluation period, the projects can be evaluated by the institution and its administrators.
+This evaluation enables marking the projects as feasible or unfeasible, and to assign execution costs.
+The evaluated feasible projects can proceed to the voting phase.
+The evaluation phase is carried out from the evaluation interface (Section 3.3)

-• Final vote.
-Users can vote on the projects to decide which ones are the winners.
+• Voting projects.
+Users can vote on the projects to decide the final selection of projects to be carried out using the participatory budget.

-• Voting finished.
+• Reviewing voting.
 Phase to verify the results.

 • Results.
 Phase to present the final results once the process has finished.